-Before I started programming at high school I taught myself to program.
-Well, I don’t completely remember it… I know my dad taught himself to program and I followed suit, through his help I also learned to program.
+Before I started programming at high school, I taught myself to program.
+Well, I don’t completely remember it… I know my dad taught himself to program, and I followed suit, through his help I also learned to program.
 I figure that is pretty much as accurate as I can be.
-I learned at a young age that you can learn things, you just need to set your mind on it and move forwards.
+I learned at a young age that you can learn things, you just need to set your mind on it and move forward.

 My biggest difficulty this year was first building new paths to old memories, I tried tons of different methods.
-Write notes, rewrite notes, draw pictures, on, and on… I kept looking up new ways to study.
-If it wasn’t for the dean of science knowing my medical condition (I don’t want to use struggle to describe it, ‘condition’ feels more acceptable) I wouldn’t have been able to continue past half way through this year.
-The two sides that helped more: I started complex analysis and I felt I hadn’t seen it before, I finally found the perfect study methods for myself that were succeeding.
+Write notes, rewrite notes, draw pictures on, and on… I kept looking up new ways to study.
+If it wasn’t for the dean of science, knowing my medical condition (I don’t want to use the struggle to describe it, ‘condition’ feels more acceptable) I wouldn’t have been able to continue past halfway through this year.
+The two sides that helped more: I started a complex analysis, and I felt I hadn’t seen it before, I finally found the perfect study methods for myself that were succeeding.
 You can no doubt understand how this feels slightly disastrous.

 We will see on 13 December (this Friday) where I got with all of this.
 It is definitely a struggle I must share already.
 Sure, I’m not confident in anything.
-I personally feel I didn’t accomplish anything really, we will see.
+I feel I accomplished nothing really, we will see.
 What you need to do (please) to help someone with their recovery from a TBI is simple.

 If we need help, please assist us.
-This year Nicole (and her friends) helped me in several ways, I didn’t ask them for it really.
-The fact that I didn’t have to ask to initiate helping me essentially was an amazing helping hand.
+This year Nicole (and her friends) helped me in several ways, I didn’t ask them for it, really.
+Me not having to ask to help me was an amazing helping hand.
 They made me comfortable asking people questions again.
-It feels amazing how their help brought me closer to the studying again.
+It feels amazing how their help brought me closer to studying again.

 Even if I’m not passing, I honestly don’t mind as much anymore.
 Well, I do, I just don’t feel dead anymore.
 Education can help us, sure I had a lot of education before my injury, it just pales compared to my education